paradoxysm/nnrf/README.md

 The NNRF creates an ensemble of NNDTs that are each trained with bootstrapped data and features, resulting in a powerful model that generalizes well.

-More details regarding nnrf can be found in the documentation [here](https://github.com/paradoxysm/nnrf/tree/master/doc).
+More details regarding `nnrf` can be found in the documentation [here](https://github.com/paradoxysm/nnrf/tree/master/doc).

 ## Installation

-Once you have a suitable python environment setup, nnrf can be easily installed using `pip`:
+Once you have a suitable python environment setup, `nnrf` can be easily installed using `pip`:
 ```
 pip install nnrf
 ```
-> nnrf is tested and supported on Python 3.4+ up to Python 3.7.
+> `nnrf` is tested and supported on Python 3.4+ up to Python 3.7.
 Usage on other versions of Python is not guaranteed to work as intended.

-## Using NNRF and NNDT
+## Using NNRFs and NNDTs

-NNRF and NNDT can be used to classify data very easily.
-Furthermore, they extend sklearn's BaseEstimator and generally follow sklearn's API.
+NNRFs and NNDTs can be used to classify data very easily.
+Furthermore, they generally follow sklearn's API.

 ```python
 from nnrf import NNRF